Brettles/midihubv2/README.md

 Linux can solve the first problem (virtual sound card) by supplying a "dummy" sound card, even in a virtual server environment.
 Without this, most applications that use the [ALSA](https://wiki.archlinux.org/title/Advanced_Linux_Sound_Architecture) libraries won't work.
 That includes anything that wants to use MIDI.
 Even if you have the ALSA tools and libraries installed, if there isn't a sound card present then everything just fails.

 The second problem is solved using ALSA as well - there is a command-line tool called `aconnect` which allows you to join those MIDI sources and targets with each other.
+There are also API interfaces so this can be called from Python code directly in order to enumerate other connections and join MIDI sources.

 The final piece of the puzzle is the different [RTP MIDI handler from McLaren Labs](https://mclarenlabs.com/rtpmidi/).
 Note that this is software you must purchase - it is not included in this repo.
 The instructions below will tell you how to install it but you must buy it from them.